habeas-project/habeas/README.md

   - Tagalog
   - Arabic

 This project is still in the requirements gathering phase.
-Updates to follow.
+Updates will follow.
+There's an amazing team of engineers and lawyers working to build this.
 Please contact me if you are interested in being involved: habeas-project(at)proton.me